jbeyerstedt/RIOT/examples/ota_update/README.md

 ### Options to set
-At the top of the Makefile are some options, which configure the whole process.
+At the top of the Makefile are some options, which configure the parametes of the process.
 Currently only sectored flash is fully supported, which is set by `SECTORS = 1`.

 Because the Makefile scripts can not calculate numbers, some variables have